Mom kissing a sleeping newborn

 2. I feel well-prepared for these things during my postpartum experience...

-3. I feel not well prepared these things during my postpartum experience...
+3. I do not feel well-prepared for these things during my postpartum experience...

 4. I am proud of myself for...